Detecting blobs on an image#

 # Create a new image object and add it to the image panel

 The plugin has generated a test image, and added it to the âImagesâ panel.
-The image shows a few blobs, with a central dark disk, and a noisy background.#
+The image shows a few blobs, with a central bigger disk, and a noisy background.#

-The plugin has other features, such as denoising the image, and detecting blobs on the image, but we wonât cover them here: we will use the same DataLab native features as the plugin, manually.
+The plugin has other features, such as denoising the image, and detecting blobs on the image, but we wonât cover them here: we will instead use the DataLab native features to achieve, manually, the same operations as the plugin.

 Click on âOperations > Pixel binningâ.#